21 December 2018

 In its March 2018 consultation the government advised that in the future it could consider setting developer contributions nationally and also make them non-negotiable.
 It also proposed to allow authorities to “set rates which better reflect the uplift in land values between proposed and existing use”, thus enabling authorities to secure contributions from increase in land value to support infrastructure.

-However, the government has recently affirmed that it will resist calls for uplifts in land value to be captured, and stated on 29 November 2018 that introducing new methods of capturing land value could disrupt its aim to increase the pace of delivery of new homes.
-The government assert that changes to the land value system can have profound impacts on the land market in the short term, even where they are sensible for the longer term.
+However, the government has recently affirmed that it will resist calls for uplifts in land value to be captured and stated on 29 November 2018 that introducing new methods of capturing land value could disrupt its aim to increase the pace of delivery of new homes.
+The government asserts that changes to the land value system can have profound impacts on the land market in the short term, even where they are sensible for the longer term.
 As a consequence, the government’s priority is to evolve the existing system of developer contributions with a view to making them more transparent, efficient and accountable.

 The government’s view is that there is scope for central and local government to claim a greater proportion of land value increases through existing taxes and charges, improvements to compulsory purchase powers or through new mechanisms of land value.